Two of our favourite cities were brought together for two nights of incredible food and amazing cocktails.

 As our foodies were seated for dinner, Riley Street Garage’s signature pacific oysters with an umeboshi gel arrived to the table, perfectly matched with a Belvedere martini, shaken with pickled ume brine, sake and umeshu.

-For second course, a crowd pleasing dish of whitefish sashimi and apple ginger soy was served.
+For the second course, a crowd-pleasing dish of whitefish sashimi and apple ginger-soy was served.
 The freshness and vitality of the kingfish was accentuated by the matching cocktail, a Clarified Apple Spritz, made with Belvedere, pickled ginger and sake.

-Tying in nicely with the cold autumn weather was main course, a perfectly braised Hatcho miso beef cheek.
-To accompany this decadent main, an equally decadent truffle mash potato arrived to the table, along with charred broccolini.
+Tying in nicely with the cold autumn weather was the main course, a perfectly braised Hatcho miso beef cheek.
+To accompany this decadent main, an equally decadent truffle mash potato arrived at the table, along with charred broccolini.

 While pairing a red meat dish to a Belvedere-based cocktail might prove difficult for some, the bar staff pulled it off with ease, serving up a Tokyo twist on a classic New York cocktail.
 The Tokyo Manhattan was created with Belvedere Smogory Forest, sherry and vermouth and proved to be incredibly good.

 Leaving guests with the iconic flavours of Japan was dessert, a matcha mousse teamed with black sesame ice cream and caramel.
 For the final tipple of the evening, how can you say no to a ‘surprise’ tasting shot?